-Dekoni Audio is pleased to share a “deep dive” look into our Beyerdynamic DT Premium line of Earpads, specifically tuned to elevate your listening experience.
+Dekoni Audio is pleased to share a “deep dive” look into our Koss ESP/95X line of Earpads, specifically tuned to elevate your listening experience.

 We start with comfort, using our soft, high density, slow rebound memory foam for an extra plush experience that conforms to the shape of your face (and accommodates glasses stems).
-Like all our earpads, they are offered in a wide range of fabric options, including Elite Sheepskin, Elite Fenestrated Sheepskin, Elite Velour, and our Elite Hybrid pads.
-We also have Beyerdynamic available in Choice Leather and Choice Suede.
+For optimum performance, we have covered the memory foam with Fenestrated Sheepskin.
 We ensured the pads mount just as securely as the stock pads.
 Finally, we shaped and measured the pads to tune the sound and share a preview of how they sound compared to stock pads.

-In our measurements, we aren’t using compensation except to cancel out the ear response of our microphone dummy head.
+In our measurements, we are sharing the raw data except to cancel out the ear response of our microphone dummy head.
 We have been fortunate to have acquired a certain well-known Audio Precision-based measurement rig, and will continue to keep the measurements coming!
-Some measurements by others are made with adjustments to reflect the effect that the shape of a generic inner and outer ear will have on the sound waves – we don’t do that, because as every experienced audio enthusiast knows, we all have different ears!
-So, as part of a series of Dekoni Describes posts, we will walk our readers through understanding our graphs
+Some measurements by others are made with adjustments to reflect the effect that the shape of a generic inner and outer ear will have on the sound waves – we provide the raw data, because as every experienced audio enthusiast knows, we all have different ears!
+So, as part of a series of Dekoni Describes posts, we will walk our readers through understanding our graphs.

 The first thing to understand about an uncompensated graph is that it will sound different to the listener than the graph will show.
 For one, we haven’t smoothed our graphs, so there are many peaks and valleys that would have been lost information, but also there are other factors, such as the human’s extra sensitivity to vocals, and that the shape of our ears and depth of our ear canals can actually amplify certain frequencies.
-For the purposes of swapping earpads, it is enough to say that a flat line along the 0 dB line wouldn’t sound “good” on these uncompensated graphs, and mainly we want to focus on how a Dekoni pad compares to the Stock pad.
-With our measurements, we used the refined DT1990, which comes Stock with Beyerdynamic’s Velour.
+For the purposes of swapping earpads, it is enough to say that a flat line along the 0 dB line wouldn’t sound “good” on these uncompensated graphs, a dip in the midrange is to be expected since human ears are more sensitive to that region, and mainly we want to focus on how a Dekoni pad compares to the Stock Vinyl pad.

-The subjective factor of experiencing headphones and ear pads matters the most, of course.
+The subjective factor of experiencing headphones and earpads matters the most, of course.
 If it sounds good, it is good!
-One great feature of Beyerdynamic’s pad mount design is the relative ease of changing pads, so pads can be changed on a whim. to We listen with our pads for several revisions before release, and we want to thank the reviewers and our patrons on Head-Fi and other platforms who have shared their experiences.
+We listen with our pads for several revisions before release, and we want to thank the reviewers and our patrons on Head-Fi and other platforms who have shared their experiences.
 Real user experience is the best judge, and we thank everyone who has tried to describe their experience!